Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Related Work

 \section{Related Work}

-There are several pieces of related work \citep{Kappler_RTPerceptionReactiveMotion_RSS17, cheng2018rmpflow, RatliffRMP} that tried to combine both re-planning approach and reactive feedback models, in order to get the best out of both approaches: able to instantly adapt to local changes, but can also re-plan whenever more significant changes occur.
+There are several pieces of related work \citep{Kappler_RTPerceptionReactiveMotion_RSS17, cheng2018rmpflow, RatliffRMP} that \changemarker{have} tried to combine re-planning \changemarker{with} reactive feedback models, in order to get the best out of both approaches: \changemarker{the ability} to instantly adapt to local changes, \changemarker{while also being able} to re-plan whenever more significant changes occur.
 In this paper, we focus our work on the general learning of representations for adaptation via feedback models which has not been explored significantly in the past.
 We start out by reviewing motion representations.